As long as people keep creating new products, they will keep creating ads. Here are 30 advertising design tips that will turn heads. Guaranteed.

 Look at your product, look at your brand, and try to think laterally.
 What new perspective can you put on this product?
 What devices can you use to promote it?
 Would a visual metaphor work well, or perhaps an iconic image, or maybe a symbol or two.

 Once you have your concept down pat, work on the design.
+Apply it on your flyers, rack cards, and other promotional materials.
 What technical methods could you use to do this piece justice?
 Perhaps some dramatic scaling, or a distinct palette.
 Mix and match techniques, seek inspiration, and have fun with it.